Vacuum bosonic currents induced by a compactified cosmic string in dS background: Wightman function

-Let us consider a charged massive scalar field in a $(3+1)$ dS spacetime with an ideal cosmic string assuming that the direction along the string is compactified to a circle with the length $L$.
+Let us consider a charged massive scalar field in a $(3+1)$ dS spacetime with an ideal cosmic string.
+We assume that the direction along the string is compactified to a circle with the length $L$.
 The geometry associated with the corresponding background spacetime is given by the following line element